microsoft/hcsshim/README.md

 It is primarily used in the [Moby Project](https://github.com/moby/moby), but it can be freely used by other projects as well.

-This is a code-only repository and does not have a stable release.
-0.8.6 is the last tagged release, and it is out of date for ContainerD and Kubernetes.
-Downstream projects should vendor in this codebase using commit ids instead of tags, then validate fixes and do a full test pass of the whole project.
+The tags in this repo are from a vendoring scheme intended the Docker repos, and is only stable for the v1 container and process API's.
+Newer projects vendoring this repo such as ContainerD or Kubernetes should use commit ids instead of tags, then validate fixes and do a test pass of the whole project.
+Hcsshim is not tested or released as an isolated unit.

 ## Contributing